Elvric/cert_authority/README.md

+# MOVE YOUR VENV from caserver/api to caserver
+otherwise vagrant will try to copy it to the CA VM (taking too much time)

 # Virtual Machines and Vagrant
 When running vagrant ensure that you are in the root directory of this project.
 All the setup is in the `Vagrantfile`